by Angel Ferrer 8 min read

 If you find the smoke too harsh, try carb pumping as described earlier.
 This introduces small bursts of fresh air, cooling the smoke without significantly diluting it.

-Did you know?glycerin pipe introduces frozen glycerin which helps cool hot smoke by 300 degrees to prevent coughing.
+Did you know?
+A glycerin pipe introduces frozen glycerin which helps cool hot smoke by 300 degrees to prevent coughing.

 Packing your weed pipe right makes a big difference when using the carb.
 Grind your cannabis to a medium consistency - small pieces, but not powdery.
 This allows air to flow evenly through the herb.
 Fill the bowl gently, leaving some space for airflow.